turingschool/curriculum/source/projects/mastermind.markdown

 ### 3. Breaking Logic into Components

 * 4: Application always breaks concepts into classes and methods which encapsulate functionality.
 * 3: Application consistently breaks concepts into classes which encapsulate functionality.
+(SRP)
 * 2: Application makes use of some classes, but the divisions or encapsulation are unclear.
 * 1: Application makes use of just a few huge methods to control the bulk of the functionality.